passaH2O/dorado/docs/source/install/index.rst

 Installation from source
 ------------------------
-1. Clone the repository
+1. Clone (or download) the repository
 ::

    $ git clone https://github.com/passaH2O/particlerouting

-2. From the cloned folder, run the following in the command line:
+2. From the cloned (or extracted) folder, run the following in the command line:
 ::

    $ python setup.py install